Jackie Robinson Day: 2007

 Hank Aaron and Frank Robinson, both Baseball Hall of Famers, threw the ceremonial first pitches, and fellow Hall of Famers Joe Morgan and Dave Winfield were on hand.
 Actors Courtney B. Vance and Marlon Wayans also attended the Jackie Robinson Day ceremony.
 Academy Award winner Jennifer Hudson sang "The Star-Spangled Banner" before the games started.
 More than 240 players wore number 42 in honor of Jackie Robinson's retired number, including the entire team rosters of the Los Angeles Dodgers, New York Mets, Houston Astros, Philadelphia Phillies, St. Louis Cardinals, Milwaukee Brewers, and Pittsburgh Pirates.
 All scheduled games were played that day except for several games – notably the Washington Nationals-New York Mets, the Houston Astros-Philadelphia Phillies (the game and the ceremony was held on the make-up date on April 23, 2007), as was the Pirates game against the San Francisco Giants; the uniforms were worn at the team's next home game at PNC Park – all due to a major rainstorm in the Eastern United States that postponed six games.

 Andre Ethier, Russell Martin and Wilson Valdez managed to each earn three hits each during the Dodgers game.
 Ethier hit a home run which drove in the first four runs of the season for the Dodgers, who stole five bases — their most since August 23, 1999, when they stole seven in a game at Milwaukee.
 "It's kind of cool to have a decent game on Jackie Robinson Day," Martin said.
 "I'm going to remember this probably for the rest of my life."
-Randy Wolf, who was playing for the Dodgers at the time (currently a free agent) allowed six hits and three runs in six innings and struck out seven.
+Randy Wolf, who was playing for the Dodgers at the time allowed six hits and three runs in six innings and struck out seven.
 "The whole team wearing No. 42, it kind of goes sour if we don't win," Wolf said.
 "It was great.
 There were a lot of special people here.
 It's a special day and I think they did it right."
 The San Diego Padres' José Cruz Jr. hit his 200th career home run.